-Unlocking the full market potential is analogous to opening a door lock.
+Unlocking the full market potential is somewhat analogous to opening a door lock.
 For the market’s door to wide open, the key’s ridges (all the components of your value- proposition) must match the configuration of the lock’s pins (the market).

-This approach entails performing two distinct types of activities: on one hand, figuring out the ever-changing “combination” of the marketplace which is essentially an exercise in market research (field and desk) and, on the other hand, conceiving a value-proposition and marketing mix to match that configuration, which involves a great deal of product management and organizational leadership.
+This approach entails performing two distinct activities: on one hand, figuring out the ever-changing “combination” of the marketplace which is essentially an exercise in market research (field and desk) and, on the other hand, conceiving a value-proposition and marketing mix to match that configuration, which involves a great deal of product management and organizational leadership.

 It’s simple all right, but the devil lies in the details of execution.

-- Firstly, working out the market’s configuration is not easy.
+- Firstly, figuring out the ever changing market’s configuration is not easy.
 It requires advanced capabilities in market research and analytics.
 These involve collecting firsthand marketing intelligence by being fully immersed in the sales activities and interacting with all market participants (buyers, channel partners and all other stakeholder groups) as well as conducting extensive desk research.
 The first will provide you firsthand insights into the pulse of the market and the dynamics among the market participants, and the latter will provide you the macro-perspective which you will need to understand the market trends over time, past and future.
-All this data needs then to be fed into a database specifically designed and continually upgraded, to capture it, process it and to generate accurate and meaningful answers to all sorts of managerial questions (strategic and operational).
+All this data needs to be then fed into a database specifically designed and continually upgraded, to capture it, process it and to generate accurate insights and meaningful answers to all sorts of managerial questions (strategic and operational).

 - Secondly, re-designing the value-proposition and associated marketing mix (service/product portfolio, distribution channels, promotion mix and pricing) requires first-class organizational leadership.
 Without strong working relationship between the front-line and Product, Marketing and Pricing groups, the organization will never be able to adapt all the components of its value-proposition to match the market’s realities in a timely fashion.